The ghost pepper, bhut jolokia, was the first hot pepper to be measured at over 1 million Scoville heat units.

 It’s recommended to wear gloves when you handle ghost peppers, and avoid contact with your skin – and definitely avoid touching your eyes or any other sensitive regions after handling.

-Like other hot varieties, ghosts will last 5-7 days in the refrigerator, after which time they can start to get mushy and possibly discolored.
+Like other hot varieties, ghosts will last five to seven days in the refrigerator, after which time they can start to get mushy and possibly discolored.

-I like to freeze my peppers, and to do this, I simply place them in a plastic container or baggie and store them in the freezer – they’ll last six months to a year.
+I like to freeze my peppers.
+To do this, I simply place them in a plastic container or baggie and store them in the freezer – they’ll last for six months to a year.

 Recipes and Cooking Ideas